 Rechnungswesen

-The exchange of experiences serves as a forum for those responsible for financing and accounting to stay informed about the latest developments in accounting and to receive practical suggestions for their work through case studies and reports.
+The exchange of experience serves as a forum for those responsible in the areas of finance and accounting, on the one hand to learn about the latest developments in accounting, and on the other hand to gain practical insights and inspiration for their own work through case studies.

 • Current developments in banking supervision and accounting